While water treatment roots back to 1500 BC in Ancient Egypt, the concept of water softening wasn’t discovered until the mid 1800’s.

 Solving Your Hard Water Issues

-At Harris Plumbing, we can install residential and commercial water softeners that will eliminate harmful and annoying hard water issues from your home.
+At Harris Plumbing, we install superior quality residential and commercial water softeners that will eliminate harmful and annoying hard water issues from your home.
 Our annual in-home maintenance service keeps your unit working at optimum performance.

-To learn more about our 485 HTO Water Refiner and the Aqua Flo QCRO Platinum water softening systems, contact us today at 1-866-786-1801 or check out our articles below:
+To learn more about our Ontario-made 485 HTO Water Refiner (which also removes chlorine) and the Aqua Flo QCRO Platinum water softening systems, contact us today at 1-866-786-1801 or check out our articles below: